 - Facility of Western Toilets and Indian Toilets are both available enroute Holy Cave.

 Map of the Amarnath yatra route via Baltal

 - The route from Srinagar to Baltal goes via Sonmarg.
 The cheapest way of traveling from Srinagar to Baltal is to hire a shared Sumo from Srinagar to Sonmarg (you might have to break the journey at Kangan, on the way to Sonmarg).

 - Halt for the night at the basecamp in Baltal.

 - Start the climb early the next day.
 Be prepared for a long day.
 It is a steady climb of 14 km.
 After darshan of the ice shivling in the Amarnath temple, descend via the same route.
 Rest for the night again at the Baltal base camp.

 - The best and the safest mode of transport to do the Amarnath yatra is on foot.
 The pictures above will show it is not impossible.

 - Alternately, there are tours available that take care of all the arrangements for the Amarnath yatra.
-If planning for this three day trek sounds like a tedious option, do try going for the Amarnath yatra through these travel companies.

 - Irrespective of your travel plans, prepare adequately before the yatra.
 Regular exercise in the months prior tot he Amarnath yatra will help.
 Practice climbing by trekking up a nearby mountain.
 If there isn’t one nearby, climb up the steps in the house or building.